francetd/starbuckslocationgenerator/README.md

 ### Installing

-* Download any IDE (I used Thonny) for the function to be used.
+* Download an IDE (I used Thonny) for the function to be used.

 ### Executing program

 1. To start first make sure that all files included in this repository are completely downloaded to your own computer.
+2. Files downloaded within your computer should be within the same path directory for this to work.
-2. Directions should appear within the "Directions"
+3. Directions should appear within the "Directions" button on the GUI.

 ## Help